 must have an "Intrastate USDOT Number" unless they have secured state-issued operating authority.

 materials within their state, in quantities requiring a safety permit, must also register

 In select states (see states listed below*), all registrants of commercial motor vehicles, even intrastate and

 non-motor carrier registrants, are required to obtain a "Registrant USDOT Number" as a necessary condition for

 IRP (International Registration Plan) commercial vehicle registration for owner-operators leased on to the authority of

-registrants.
-Currently, this is the only way owner-operators can get/renew their plates for vehicles over 26,000 lbs.
+a carrier.
+Currently, this is the only way owner-operators can get/renew their plates for vehicles over 26,000

-a USDOT Number online through this website ($300 service fee).
+Number online through this website FREE.
 Click the link below to start the application process: